belgacea/bgc_add_vol_pack/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Link to the post on Tuxicoman website : https://tuxicoman.jesuislibre.net/2016/05/internet-vraiment-illimite-chez-belgacomproximus.html

-Improvements - Changelog
-===

-* Updated for Python3
-* Any volume pack sizes
-* WebDriverWait increased up to 20 to *try* to avoid login failures
-* Headless mode added as optional parameter
-* repeat and packSize parameters are optional with default value to 1 pack of 150 GB